icecube/OMSim/documentation/extra_doc/0_common.md

 ## Materials and User Data

-User-defined material data are stored in JSON files under `/common/data` to minimize file length.
+User-defined material data are stored in JSON files under `/common/data` to avoid filling source code with numbers.
+The `OMSimInputData` class (see `OMSimInputData.hh`) is responsible for processing these files and loading the material properties into the Geant4 framework.
+It uses the `OMSimMaterialHandler` class to handle the specifics of material creation and property setting.

+### Material Handling

+The `OMSimMaterialHandler` class is the core component for creating and modifying materials.
+It provides several key methods:

+- `ProcessMaterial()`: Creates a new material or modifies an existing one based on the data in the input file.
+- `ProcessSurface()`: Processes and returns an optical surface defined in the input file.
+- `ProcessExtraProperties()`: Adds additional properties to an existing material.
+- `ProcessSpecial(ProcessorFunction p_processor)`: Handles special material types like IceCube ice or scintillators that require custom processing.

-The `OMSimInputData` (see `OMSimInputData.hh`) loads these properties directly into the Geant4 framework.
-Materials loaded via this class can be retrieved using Geant4's conventional method `G4Material::GetMaterial`, but the framework also provides the wrapper `OMSimInputData::getMaterial` to handle default parameters.
+Materials created via this class can be retrieved using Geant4's conventional method `G4Material::GetMaterial`.
+The `OMSimInputData` class also provides a wrapper method `getMaterial` to handle default parameters and special "argument materials".

+### Optical Surfaces

-The class also provides an analogue method for optical surfaces `OMSimInputData::getOpticalSurface` which does not exist in Geant4.
+For optical surfaces, `OMSimInputData` provides the method `getOpticalSurface`, which doesn't exist in Geant4 by default.

-Since different materials have different types of properties, the data is loaded in multiple ways.
-These different material types are defined in `OMSimDataFileTypes.hh`.
+### Special Material Types

+Different materials may require different types of properties and processing.
+The `OMSimMaterialHandler` class can handle various material types, including:

+- Standard materials with refractive index and absorption properties
+- IceCube ice, where the optical properties are calculated by the selected depth (an arg variable)
+- Scintillator materials with complex decay time and yield properties

+Special processors for these materials are implemented in separate namespaces (e.g., `IceProcessor`, `ScintillationProcessor`) and can be passed to the `ProcessSpecial` method of `OMSimMaterialHandler`.

+### Geometry Data

-Additionally, geometry data used during PMT construction are also stored in JSON files (`/common/data/PMTs`).
-These are saved in a "tree" (essentially a dictionary containing the JSON file's keys and values) in `OMSimInputData::mTable`.
+PMT construction data is also stored in JSON files (`/common/data/PMTs`).
+This data is loaded into a "tree" (essentially a dictionary containing the JSON file's keys and values) in `OMSimInputData::m_table`.
+This approach allows for flexible PMT construction without defining a unique class for each PMT type.

-This approach was adopted because various PMTs are constructed similarly, eliminating the need to define a unique class for each PMT type, as is done for the optical modules.
+### Adding New Data

+To add new material data:

+1. Create a new JSON file in the appropriate directory under `/common/data`.
+2. If the material requires special processing, you may need to create a new processor function or namespace.
+3. Update `OMSimInputData::processFile` to handle the new file type if necessary.

-If you wish to load additional data, you can either define a new type in OMSimDataFileTypes or use a json file to load it into a tree as previously mentioned.
-For simpler tasks, use the static method `Tools::loadtxt` provided by the [`Tools` namespace](md_extra_doc_2_technicalities.html#autotoc_md20).
+For simpler tasks, you can use the static method `Tools::loadtxt` provided by the [`Tools` namespace](md_extra_doc_2_technicalities.html#autotoc_md20).

 ---